Smart content makes it easy for creators and authors to discover content.

 Oracle wanted to find a way to make content discoverable without the need for manual tagging and classification, and take it a step further and recommend the right assets without the user even needing to search.

-Smart content is Oracle Content and Experience's answer.
+Smart content is Oracle Content Management's answer.
 We use artificial intelligence (AI) to analyze content, improving content discovery.
 Smart content includes the following features:

-- Smart search, which analyzes images and returns relevant images without the need for manual tagging.
+- Smart search, which analyzes images for color and content and returns relevant images without the need for manual tagging.
 This improves the discoverability of images without having to painstakingly tag images.

 - Smart authoring, which recommends the right images during the authoring process.
 Users don't need to tag or search for images; images will be recommended based on the intent expressed in the current article.